 g.
 If the owner claims that the excess emission was due to malfunction, documentation to support this claim.

 24.1(4) Excess emissions.
 An incident of excess emission (other than an incident during startup, shutdown or cleaning of control equipment) is a violation.
 If the owner or operator of a source maintains that the incident of excess emission was due to a malfunction, the owner or operator must show that the conditions which caused the incident of excess emission were not preventable by reasonable maintenance and control measures.
 Determination of any subsequent enforcement action will be made following review of this report.
-If excess emissions are occurring, either the control equipment causing the excess emission shall be repaired in an expeditious manner or the process generating the emissions shall be shutdown within a reasonable period of time.
+If excess emissions are occurring, either the control equipment causing the excess emission shall be repaired in an expeditious manner or the process generating the emissions shall be shut down within a reasonable period of time.
 An expeditious manner is the time necessary to determine the cause of the excess emissions and to correct it within a reasonable period of time.
 A reasonable period of time is eight hours plus the period of time required to shut down the process without damaging the process equipment or control equipment.
-A variance from this subrule may be available as provided for in Iowa Code section 455B.143.
 In the case of an electric utility, a reasonable period of time is eight hours plus the period of time until comparable generating capacity is available to meet consumer demand with the affected unit out of service, unless the director shall, upon investigation, reasonably determine that continued operation constitutes an unjustifiable environmental hazard and issue an order that such operation is not in the public interest and require a process shutdown to commence immediately.

-24.1(5) Compliance with other paragraphs.
-Subrules 24.1(1) to 24.1(4) notwithstanding, a fossil fuel-fired steam generator to which 567—paragraph 23.1(2)“a,” “z,” or “ccc” applies shall comply with 567—paragraph 23.1(2)“a,” “z,” or “ccc.”

-[ARC 9154B, IAB 10/20/10, effective 11/24/10]

 567—24.2(455B) Maintenance and repair requirements.